 People will probably ask ''Did it hurt?'', so I'll answer it briefly; no. Getting a piercing done takes less than a second, so you barely have time to react.
 I think it feels like a pinch.
 Some might find getting the jewelry put in uncomfortable, but I didn't.
 I think the worst ones were my nostrils.

 As for plans for more?
-I want my eyebrows done, but I'm not sure if it will work well with my shaving and drawing brows routine.
-If anyone has experience with that, let me know please!
-I also want to re-pierce my ears and pierce them all the way around, but I'll probably save that for my 30s.
+I plan to fill up my ears, but I'm taking it slow and casual.
 I've also wanted dermals in my sternum and hips, but since they reject so easily I don't really think it will be worth it.
 We'll see.